Fast food, for the most part, is garbage. However, there is always room for bad to get worse, as the following options attest.

 The World Nomads Podcast is not your usual podcast.
-This week, we feature the project bringing citizens of opposing countries together through the medium of food and greater understanding.
+This week, they discuss the movements of your bowel as you travel around the world.
+Stay classy, guys.

-John Michael continues his series Life Is a Sweet, Tender Bruise, reflecting on life and people encountered, with a new story about, and for, his dad.
+John Michael continues his series Life Is a Sweet, Tender Bruise, reflecting on life and people encountered, with a new story about family, community, and carpe diem.

 In my generation, we’ve had demonstrations against the Iraq War, Wall Street, and against marriage inequality, but today’s climate change protests will stand alone.

 In his latest “Dear Grandson,” Stan Gerding talks about what it was like to walk into the Capitol Building in Washington, D.C. for the first time, and his dad’s Alzheimer’s.